mehulagg/gitlab/doc/user/project/code_owners.md

 *.txt @root
 ```

-It will still be required as long as any other entry of the section name is not
-marked as optional.

 Optional sections in the code owners file are currently treated as optional only
 when changes are submitted via merge requests.
 If a change is submitted directly
 to the protected branch, approval from code owner will be required, even if the